 Chimfunshi Wildlife Orphanage is dedicated to the care and wellbeing of chimpanzees.
 Often they were rescued from poachers, the illegal bushmeat trade, dilapidated zoos and circuses, and come from all over Africa, Asia, Europe and South America.

 Since 2014 Chimfunshi has employed a veterinarian who lives and works at Chimfunshi looking after the medical needs of the chimpanzees at the orphanage and sanctuary.
 In addition to regular health checks, the vet looks after acute cases and the needs of new rescued individuals.
 These new rescued chimpanzees often require intensive medical care on arrival due to their poor living situations, traumatised, often injured, starved, or dehydrated and need close monitoring and care over a period of several months.
-To date, there is no veterinary clinic at Chimfunshi and the veterinarian works with what she has improvising areas for treatments and procedures for the chimpanzees, because we lacked adequate space and facilities but in 2021, we finished the construction of a veterinary clinic on the Chimfunshi grounds.
+Our veterinarian has had to improvise areas for treatments and procedures for the chimpanzees, because we lacked adequate space and facilities but in 2021, we finished the construction of a veterinary clinic on the Chimfunshi grounds.

 The objective are: